-- 2.75 Major Residential development should demonstrate best practice through the efficient management of waste during construction.
-This consists of measures to minimise construction waste and also to maximise diversion of remaining waste from landfill. - 2.76 The requirement is that Applicants will be expected to produce a Site Waste Management Plan (SWMP)^G and to demonstrate that at least the following minimum percentage by weight or by volume of non-hazardous construction waste generated by the project has been diverted from landfill.
+- 2.79 Major Residential development should demonstrate best practice through the efficient management of waste during construction.
+This consists of measures to minimise construction waste and also to maximise diversion of remaining waste from landfill. - 2.80 The requirement is that Applicants will be expected to produce a Site Waste Management Plan (SWMP)^G (which may include mobile recycling plant) and to demonstrate that at least the following minimum percentage by weight or by volume of non-hazardous construction waste generated by the project has been diverted from landfill.

-Type of waste Volume Tonnage
+Type of waste Minimum Volume Minimum Tonnage

 Non-demolition 50% 60%

 Demolition 50% 60%

 Excavation N/A N/A